Dutton | 2018

 It was mixed together with a chemist-like precision, while also creating a mystery, characters and setting that felt original and exciting and compulsive.

 I get so hyped on thrillers that can trick me because there are so many books in this genre.
 Crime fiction/thrillers are so hot right now that it overflows with stories and characters and ideas that are “different” but still feel the same, and therefore lacklustre.
 If you read a lot of them, like me, the surprises stop being surprising and the thrills stop being thrilling.

 So, when someone like Sager comes along and does surprise you, and does thrill you, it’s like falling in love with the genre all over again.

 No pressure Sager, right?

 This novel relies heavily on a cast of untrustworthy characters, including Emma herself.
-The unreliable position of literally everyone in the book is so well done that you honestly never get your footing with this novel.
-From start to finish you feel uneasy, always a little off kilter, sitting with an intangible sense of suspense and dread.
+The unreliable position of literally everyone in the book is so well done that you honestly never get your footing with the truth.
+From start to finish you feel uneasy, always a little off-kilter, sitting with an intangible sense of suspense and dread.